Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 The first is knowledge capital, and that’s really about how do we get people capital-ready?
 So we provide programs – capacity building programs and one-on-one business advising – so we can really meet the needs of the entrepreneurs in which we’re working with.
 So that could be an entrepreneur that has a great dream and needs some help actually getting the business plan done, or needs some help actually getting and filling out financial spreads so that they can actually present that package to a CDFI like the ones in this room.

 The second area that we focus on is around creating social capital.
 And both of you alluded to this.
 We all know that it’s not necessarily about who you know, it’s about who knows you, and making sure that we can create opportunities and access to networks of committed individuals who are committed to the success of those entrepreneurs.
-We have Lauren Counts, who runs our national programs in the room, who really has leadership over a number of programs, from diverse real estate developers and connecting them to mentors and a network of individuals who are committed professionals who are invested in their success, to a public-private partnership called Nourish DC that we’re working with food entrepreneurs in the D.C. area, and connecting them to opportunities.
+We have Lauren Counts, who runs our national programs in the room, who really has leadership over a number of programs, from real estate developers and connecting them to mentors and a network of individuals who are committed professionals who are invested in their success, to a public-private partnership called Nourish DC that we’re working with food entrepreneurs in the D.C. area, and connecting them to opportunities.
 So we make sure that we provide them with access to those social networks that can really help and support them.

 And lastly, we focus on financial capital, which we’re here today talking about in large part.
 And that’s really providing loans and investments in a continuum of capital, to meet entrepreneurs where they are depending on their cycle.